Eddie Murphy: 1998–2018: Family-friendly films, flops and Dreamgirls

 Murphy co-starred in Tower Heist (2011), directed by Brett Ratner, alongside Ben Stiller, Matthew Broderick, and Casey Affleck.
 Murphy played a thief who joins a group of hardworking men who find out they have fallen victim to a wealthy businessman's Ponzi scheme, and conspire to rob his high-rise residence.
 It was reported in 2011 that Murphy would host the 84th Academy Awards in 2012.
 However, he dropped out of his hosting duties on November 9, 2011, in the wake of the Brett Ratner scandal.
 On March 8, 2014, it was announced that Murphy would team up with Boomerang co-star Halle Berry in a new film titled Miles and Me.
 The film was also set to star Laurence Fishburne and was set to begin pre-production in 2014 from Paramount Pictures.
-No other word was released about the film or who else was attached.
+No additional announcements were made regarding the project or any other attached personnel.
 On March 15, 2015, it was announced that Murphy would play comedian Richard Pryor's father, LeRoy Pryor, in the upcoming biopic directed by Lee Daniels with Mike Epps playing Pryor; as of 2019, the project remains in development hell.

 In February 2015, Murphy attended the Saturday Night Live 40th Anniversary Special where Chris Rock introduced him in a special tribute dedicated to him.
 Murphy was greeted with an enthusiastic standing ovation from the crowd of comedians and stars, however he received criticism for his brief appearance, declining to tell any jokes, and for not reprising his iconic SNL characters.
 On October 15, 2015, Murphy was awarded the Mark Twain Prize for American Humor at the Kennedy Center in Washington, D.C.
 Those who honored Murphy at the event included Dave Chappelle, Chris Rock, Trevor Noah, George Lopez, Kevin Nealon, Kathy Griffin, Tracy Morgan, Joe Piscopo, Jay Pharoah and Dick Gregory.
 Murphy co-starred with actress Britt Robertson in the drama Mr. Church (2016) for which he received critical acclaim.